developermypos/myPOS-Mobile-Checkout-SDK-iOS/README.md

   openssl x509 -outform der -in public_cert.txt -out public_cert.der

- After generating and copying the private key save it to a file with .pem extension.
+ After generating and copying the private key save it to a file with .txt extension.

  Note: Include the certificate and private key files in your project.
 Then go to Build Phases -> Copy Bundle Resource and add the files.